A Christmas Carol: A Ghost Story of Christmas

 You can contact me directly and I will be happy to address any additional questions or concerns you may have.
 I can be reached at email@example.com

-Happy Holidays – and I look forward to seeing you at the theatre!
+Happy Holidays – and I look forward to "visiting" you soon!